BrettMontaigne/BrettMontaigne/README.md

 ### 🔭 I'm currently working on:

-* **AI + Web3**: I'm currently researching and developing methods to use web3 technologies to add monetization strategies to modern AI models.
+* **AI + Web3**: I'm currently researching and developing methods to incentivize evaluation and tuning of large language models.

 ### 🤝 I’m looking to collaborate on: